OpenMDAO/OpenMDAO-Framework/docs/dev-guide/working.rst

 ======================

 You need to build and activate your virtual development environment before you can use OpenMDAO.
-If you have not done this, please see :ref:`Creating-and-Activating-the-Development-Environment`.
+If you have not done this, please see *Activating the Virtual Environment*.

+.. todo:: turn *Activating the Virtual Environment* into a link.

 .. note::  In some cases the examples are written from the Linux perspective.
 Windows users